githubnext/copilot-workspace-user-manual/known-issues.md

   1. Log out of Copilot Workspace.
   2. Go through SAML auth in the browswer by looking at, say, a repository of the organization
   3. Then log back into Copilot Workspace.
-  There is no way in the Copilot Workspace UX to see this condition.

 ### Troubleshooting Private Repositories